hmcts/common-performance/README.md

 # common-performance

-A shared library of Gatling utilities designed to make performance testing easier and more powerful across multiple Gatling projects.
+A shared library of utilities designed to make performance testing easier and more powerful across multiple Gatling projects.

 This repository is intended to be imported into Gatling projects as a **Git submodule**, allowing common functionality to be reused and updated centrally.

+**Current Features:**
+- 📡 ElasticSearch Feeder
+- 📈 Jenkins Stats Generator
+- 🔐 Azure Key Vault Integration
+- 📅 Date Utils

 ---